 Investment Potential

-The TAG Heuer Carrera Chronograph Tourbillon provides one of the most accessible entry points into the world of luxury tourbillon watches.
-Unlike traditional tourbillons, which often carry six-figure price tags, this model is competitively priced at $24,050, making it an attractive option for both new and experienced collectors.
+The TAG Heuer Carrera Chronograph Tourbillon gives you one of the most accessible entry points into the world of luxury tourbillon watches.
+Unlike traditional tourbillons that often carry six-figure price tags, this model comes in at $24,050, making it an attractive option whether you’re a seasoned collector or just starting to build your watch portfolio.
+If you want to understand where TAG Heuer fits in the broader luxury watch hierarchy, the brand consistently punches above its weight in terms of investment credibility.

 - Retail Price (2025): $24,050